 Small Business Org Chart Structure

-For the full cluster overview, start with the small business org chart overview.
-This page is specifically about structure design and change timing.
+For the canonical overview, start with the small business org chart.
+This guide focuses on structure design and change timing.

 How small business org structures are designed